elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 * Check out the [upgrade guide](https://github.com/elastisys/compliantkubernetes-apps/blob/main/migration/v0.18.x-v0.19.x/upgrade-apps.md) for a complete set of instructions needed to upgrade.
 * CK8S_FLAVOR is now mandatory on init
 * This release migrates from Open Distro for Elasticsearch to OpenSearch.
+* Updated Blackbox chart to v5.3.1, and blackbox app to v0.19.0
+  - HTTP probe: no_follow_redirects has been renamed to follow_redirects

 # Updated